 Les Souffleurs – A small yet vibrant little gay bar that feels just like home.
 A safe space for awkward people who want to meet other queer folk and just enjoy a night out with the meat-market tendencies.

-Cox – A favorite gay bar for butch men-who-like-men type but its been an institution of the Gay Paris scene for over 30 years.
-When we say popular we mean it, most nights the sidewalk is completely crowded outside and your lucky to even get in – but its great for conversation and getting to know strangers.
+Cox – A favorite gay bar for butch men-who-like-men type, but its been an institution of the Gay Paris scene for over 30 years.
+When we say popular, we mean it; most nights the sidewalk is completely crowded outside, and you’re lucky even to get in – but it’s great for conversation and getting to know strangers.

 Univers Jeunes – Fun bar/club full of young twinks and fun party events with uniform themes.
-Also frequently throw Pool Parties in the gay sauna’s of Paris with information on their facebook page.
+Also frequently throw Pool Parties in the gay sauna of Paris with information on their Facebook page.

 Le Velvet – An upscale gay cocktail bar with hip-hop music and a cozy atmosphere.
 A mix of all ages.
 Gay, lesbian, straight, everyone is welcome.

 The LABO – Gay bar with fun events, cute guys, and traditional gay bar vibes.
-Transitions to a fun club at night but it more drag cabaret fun than then shirtless guys peacocking.
-Entertaining outdoor bar seating area which always seems to be a crowded – day or night!
+Transitions to a happening club space at night that leans more towards drag cabaret rather than shirtless guys peacocking.
+There is also an outdoor bar seating area, which always seems to be crowded – day or night!